iam-shreya-singh/shreya-portfolio/README.md

 Hi, I'm Shreya, and welcome to my corner of the web.
 This repository contains the complete source code for my personal portfolio, which you can view live at **[https://shreya-singh-dev.netlify.app/]**.

-## The Philosophy

-Like many developers, my best projects are always a work-in-progress.
-So, I asked myself: how can I prove what I can do *right now*?
-The answer was to treat my portfolio as its own showcase project.

 My goal was to build a site that *feels* alive—something that responds to you, surprises you, and maybe even makes you smile.
 It's a hands-on demonstration of my skills in creating dynamic and engaging web experiences from end to end.

 ## Features & Technologies